-Several times a year I teach a Child Dedication class, and one of my favorite parts of the class is embracing the tension between letting kids making their own choice and making some choices for them.
-In the class, we cover Deuteronomy 6:4 and this tension lives in the part of the passage, “Impress them on your children.”
-What this verse unpacks for parents isn’t quite applicable for the parents of babies in the dedication class, but it’s a huge principle that parents need to carry with them as their kids grow.
+Several times a year I teach a Child Dedication class.
+One of my favorite parts is embracing the tension between letting kids making their own choice and making some choices for them.
+In class, we cover Deuteronomy 6:4.
+This tension lives in the words “Impress them on your children.”
+What this verse unpacks isn’t quite applicable for the parents of babies in the class.
+But it’s a huge principle that parents need to carry with them as kids grow.

-In over 15 years of ministry I’ve seen some patterns emerge.
-There are almost always more 4-year-olds than 9-year-olds at your church.
-There are almost always more 9-year-olds than 13-year-olds and lastly, there are almost always more 13-year-olds than 18-year-olds.
+In more than 15 years of ministry, I’ve seen patterns emerge.
+There are almost always more 4-year-olds than 9-year-olds at church.
+There are almost always more 9-year-olds than 13-year-olds.
+And there are almost always more 13-year-olds than 18-year-olds.
 Why?

-Several months ago, Ruth Meyer from the blog TruthNotes.net wrote a great post called “Why I Would Never Force My Kids to Go to Church.”
-She uses the very same examples I’ve been using in my Child Dedication classes for years.
-Kids don’t always understand what is best for them, and they don’t have the wisdom (life experiences) to make certain decisions until they’re older.
-For example:
+At TruthNotes.net, Ruth Meyer wrote a great blog titled “Why I Would Never Force My Kids to Go to Church.”
+She uses the same examples I’ve been using in my Child Dedication classes.
+Kids don’t always understand what’s best for them.
+And they don’t have the wisdom (life experiences) to make certain decisions until they’re older.

-- If my child doesn’t like vegetables… it doesn’t matter.
-I know that they are healthy and that there will be a day that his/her taste will change.
+- If my child doesn’t like vegetables, it doesn’t matter.
+I know they are healthy and that my child’s taste will change.
 We’ll keep trying them.

 These things don’t make me a bad parent.
 They make me a good parent.

 Church is no different.
-Kids will wake up and say they don’t want to go to church.
-They may be like this for months or maybe even years.
+Kids will wake up and say, “I don’t want to go to church.”
+They may be like this for months or even years.
 It’s normal.
 Parents need to be encouraged to parent well through these phases.
-They know better, and this is a time when they need to do what they know is best for their child.
+They know better, and they need to do what they know is best for their child.

-Communicate this to your parents.
-Encourage them.
-Cast this vision when they have babies, when their babies become preschoolers, when the preschoolers become elementary age, when the elementary-aged kids become pre-teens and when the pre-teens become teenagers.
-Stick with it because this is they only chance they get!
+Communicate this to parents.
+Encourage them so they’re prepared when kids say, “I don’t like church.”
+Cast this vision when they have babies, when their babies become preschoolers, when preschoolers become elementary age, when those kids become preteens, and when preteens become teenagers.
+Stick with it because this is the only chance they get!